mskelton/mskelton/README.md

 ### Hi, I'm Mark 👋

-I'm a staff software engineer working at [Widen](https://www.widen.com), an [Acquia](https://www.acquia.com) company.
+I'm a senior software engineer working at [Federato](https://www.federato.ai/).
 While I'm not afraid of CSS, my true passion lies in JavaScript engineering and developer experience (DX).
 I love finding ways to simplify or improve development workflow to save time and make it more fun to work on applications.
 Wait, did I forget to mention how much I love TypeScript?

 Outside of work, I'm a small town kid from Wisconsin who loves small town life almost as much as I like snow and winter.
 In my free time I like working on my house, spending time with family and friends, and playing disc golf.
 I am also a devout Christian seeking to be more like Jesus in word, thought, and deed.